rxi/flux/README.md

 value.

 ### Additional options
-In addition to the 3 required arguments by `flux.to()`, additional options can be set through the use of chained functions.
+Additional options when creating a tween can be set through the use of chained functions provided by the tween object which `flux.to()` returns.
 ```lua
 flux.to(t, 4, { x = 10 }):ease("linear"):delay(1)
 ```